robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ![New User](./images/fr0302-02_Ubuntu-New-User.png "New User")

-2. Add the nimda password: FormR!1234
+2. Add the nimda password: FormR!1234 and retype it

 ```
 passwd nimda